cmsc240-f23/cmsc240-f23.github.io/syllabus.md

 - Do your best to solve all homework, projects, labs, and exams on your own.
 - Write the names of any students you collaborated with as a comment at the top of your file (subject to the constraints below).
-- Notify your instructor if you are using a tutor (this is not a problem, just let your instructor know).

 You may: